Learning Generative Models for Lumped Rainfall-Runoff Modeling: Conclusions

 \section{Conclusions}

-This study presents a generative modeling approach to rainfall-runoff modeling.
-The generative models, which are automatically learned from the climate forcing-runoff data from a set of catchments, are capable of producing hydrological model instances (i.e., functions that predict runoffs based on climate forcing) that resemble the hydrological functions of real-world catchments.
-A model instance can be easily produced by providing the generative model with a numerical vector sampled from a relatively low-dimensional (i.e., 8-dimensional) space.
-For a given catchment, a well-fitting model instance capable of making accurate runoff predictions can be derived by searching through the parameter space using a generic model calibration algorithm.
-That is, a generative model can be used similarity as a conventional lumped hydrological model structure, that an optimal model instance for a catchment can be found through model calibration.
+This study presents a generative modeling approach to rainfall-runoff modeling, where models are automatically learned from catchment climate forcing and discharge data, using simple assumptions about the limited number of variables needed to characterize a catchment's runoff generation process.
+The learned models are capable of producing discharge time series that closely resemble real-world observations.
+We demonstrate that using an 8-dimensional latent variable is sufficient for modeling catchment runoff in response to daily climate forcing variables, such as precipitation, temperature, and potential evapotranspiration, averaged over the catchment area.
+Here, ``latent" refers to variables not directly observed through physical properties but estimated from climate and runoff data.
+By sampling from this latent variable space, the generative model can create a diverse set of discharge prediction functions, each capable of generating realistic time series that resemble those observed in real-world catchment.

-The generative models created in this study were found to be capable of producing well-fitting model instances for catchments worldwide, such that the runoff prediction accuracies of these instances are comparable to instances learned directly from the data (using a non-generative approach).
-For an arbitrary catchment not used to train the generative model, optimal model instances derived using a generic model calibration algorithm were found to be able to provide prediction accuracies comparable to or better than the conventional lumped model classes.
+The generative model can be effectively applied to arbitrary catchments by estimating the optimal latent variable values using observed forcing and discharge time series, mirroring the calibration process of conventional process-based lumped hydrological models.
+This method was evaluated on global catchments, including those outside the generative model's training dataset.
+The results indicate that the model's prediction accuracy is comparable to that of conventional process-based models.

-This study also shows that the different hydrological functions of catchments worldwide can be sufficiently well characterized by a small number of factors, i.e., a latent vector.
-The optimal value of these factors of a catchment can be estimated from the climate forcing-runoff time series alone, without applying specific hydrological knowledge or referring to any catchment attributes.
-The generative model that uses these factors to generate model instances can also be learned automatically from the data.
-The low-dimensional representation of the catchment hydrological function can be useful for catchment similarity analysis and catchment clustering.
-The exact meaning of these factors is currently unknown, and future studies aimed at interpreting the learned factors are recommended.
+The results indicate that the hydrological behavior of catchments worldwide can be effectively characterized by a low-dimensional latent variable for daily streamflow prediction tasks.
+Optimal values for these latent variables can be determined solely from climate forcing and runoff time series, without the need for specific hydrological knowledge or reference to physical catchment attributes.
+This low-dimensional representation simplifies the modeling process and could be valuable in applications such as catchment similarity analysis and clustering in future studies.